Deep Neural Networks for Multiple Speaker Detection and Localization: Proposed Method

 where $\tau$ is the delay in the discrete domain, ${(\cdot)}^*$ denotes the complex conjugation, and $\mathcal{R}(\cdot)$ denotes the real part of a complex number.
 The peak in GCC-PHAT is used to estimate the TDOA\@.
 However, under real condition, the GCC-PHAT is corrupted by noise and reverberation.
 Therefore, we use the full GCC-PHAT function as the input feature instead of a single estimation of the TDOA\@.
 In our experiments, we use the center 51 delays ($\tau \in [-25,25]$).

-\textbf{GCC-PHAT on mel-scale filter bank:} The GCC-PHAT is not optimal for TDOA estimation of multiple source signals since it sums over all frequency bins equally disregarding the ``sparsity'' of speech signals in the time-frequency (T-F) domain and randomly distributed noise which may be stronger in some T-F points.
+\textbf{GCC-PHAT on mel-scale filter bank:} The GCC-PHAT is not optimal for TDOA estimation of multiple source signals since it equally sums over all frequency bins disregarding the ``sparsity'' of speech signals in the time-frequency (TF) domain and the randomly distributed noise which may be stronger than the signal in some TF bins.
 To preserve delay information on each frequency band and to allow sub-band analysis, we propose to use GCC-PHAT on mel-scale filter bank (GCCFB).
 Hence, the second type of input feature is formulated as:

 where $f$ is the filter index, $H_f$ is the transfer function of the $f$-th mel-scaled triangular filter, and $\Omega_f$ is the support of $H_f$.
 Fig.~\ref{fig:gccfb} shows an example of the GCCFB of a frame where two speech signals overlap.
-Each row corresponds to the GCC-PHAT in a individual frequency band.
+Each row corresponds to the GCC-PHAT in an individual frequency band.
 The frequency-based decomposition allows the estimation of the TDOAs by looking into local areas rather than across all frequency bins.
-In the example, the areas marked by the green rectangles indicate two separate sources, since high cross-correlation values cluster at different delays in each individual local areas.
-In the experiments, a total of 40 filters are used.
+In the example, the areas marked by the green rectangles correspond to two separate sources with different delays and which produce high cross-correlation values in different frequency bands (and hence, for different filter indices).
+In the experiments, we use 40 mel-scale filters covering the frequencies from 100 to 8000 Hz.